 Thus, we find men who held a portfolio of activities.
 They were into grain trade, money lending, supplying men for war, and accumulating land rights.
 They also maintained a portfolio of sovereigns and shifted their allegiances according to the perceived rates of return on various activities.
 In this process, acquiring watans allowed them to prosper financially and politically.
 As the case of Kashi Ranganath shows, the process of state building had to co-opt these merchants, by giving them political positions.
-This is contrast to Prasanan Parthasarthy's argument that pre-colonial South Asian states did not give political voice to merchants who were engaged in production xxvl.
+This is contrast to Prasanan Parthasarthy's argument that pre-colonial South Asian states did not give political voice to merchants who were engaged in production.
 Parthasarthy uses the example of merchants who were financing weavers in pre-colonial South Asia.
-These merchants had to compete with the pre-colonial state, which instituted its own monopolies.
+These merchants had to compete with the pre-colonial state which instituted its own monopolies.
 This led them to collaborate with the British, who gave them much greater assistance.
 In the case study by Parthasarthy, it was not merchants qua merchants, but merchants who were engaged in financing the production of a lucrative commodity involved in international commerce that led to the conflict studied by Parthasarthy.
 Clearly, it paid the pre-colonial state to appropriate to itself the returns from such trade, and the collaboration of the East India Company with merchants is also perfectly understandable because textiles were deeply embedded in international commerce.
-For commodities and merchants that were not so important in international commerce,

-Parthasarthy's argument does not apply.
+For commodities and merchants that were not so important in international commerce, Parthasarthy's argument does not apply.
 For instance, the Maratha state did not directly involve itself in commodity production.
 Given the vast flows of revenue into the Deccan, the Maratha state depended on merchants to import commodities into the Deccan.
-Thus, it is not true to say. with Parthasarthy that the South Asian pre-colonial states generally I obstructed merchants from investing in production.
+Thus, it is not true to say, with Parthasarthy that the South Asian pre-colonial states generally obstructed merchants from investing in production.
 They did so whenever they found it profitable to do so, and not as a general structural characteristic.

-Bayly and Subramaniam define a portfolio capitalist as an entrepreneur who farmed revenue, engaged in local agricultural trade, commanded military resources, and might even occasionally dabble in maritime trade xxv ...
+Bayly and Subramaniam define a portfolio capitalist as an entrepreneur who farmed revenue, engaged in local agricultural trade, commanded military resources, and might even occasionally dabble in maritime trade.
 Qualitatively, Kashi Ranganath looks very much like a portfolio capitalist.
-He was heavily involved with the government of the day, yet as his involvement with the Kulkarnais shows, he also could have invested substantial resources in grain trade and the money market outside the ambit of the government.
-Though he was involved in non-governmental markets, his ability to succeed in them was underpinned by political connections.
-Migrant merchants and money-lenders who moved into the Deccan in the later half of the eighteenth century did not have these connections.
-On the other hand, their advantage lay in their own niche in the long distance banking and hundi networks.
+Obviously, acting like Kashi Ranganath would require one to have strong local political connections.
+Migrant merchants and money-lenders who moved into the Deccan in the later half of the 18th century did not have these connections.
+On the other hand, their advantage was in their place in the long distance banking and hundi networks.
 Consequently, they tended to specialise in areas where their relative advantages lay.
-Hence, archival documents show them as pure money lenders, whereas people like Kashi Ranganath and his son would show up in documents generated by the state in the various facets of their relationship with the state machinery, rather than as miniature portfolio capitalists that they were.
+Hence, archival documents show them as pure money lenders, whereas people like Kashi Ranganath and his son would show up in documents generated by the state in the various facets of their relationship with the state, rather than as miniature portfolio capitalists that they were.
 Prof. Gadgil's conclusion that Maharashtra lacked an indigenous group of merchant money lenders is clearly a faulty reading of the archival sources.